Chapter 14. Modernized Texts

 Practice: Encode Songs

-Wrap each group of lines that makes up the song in an <lg> element.
+Wrap each group of lines that makes up the song in an <lg> element, regardless of line length or apparent meter.
 Add the @type attribute to the <lg> element wrapping the song and add the song value to identify the verse as a song.

 <sp who="#emd2H4_M_Silence">